↑

 • saltine crackers – about 1 sleeve, may need a few more or less depending on your jelly roll pan (I used 35).
 You can also use graham crackers, Club crackers, Ritz crackers, etc. Graham cracker toffee is DELISH!

 • unsalted butter – I like to control the salt in this recipe by using unsalted butter.
 If you don’t have it on hand, use salted but omit the salt in the recipe.
-I used Challenge butter for this toffee because they’re the brand I’ve used and trusted my whole life.
-Made with 100% real cream, it’s my butter of choice

 • brown sugar – make sure it’s well packed!

-• vanilla extract – use the best quality you can afford, it does make a difference
+• vanilla extract – use the best quality you can afford, it does make a difference.

 • chocolate chips – I used milk chocolate but semi sweet also works.
 Use Guittard or Ghirardelli for best results.

-How To Make This Christmas Crack Recipe
+How To Make Christmas Crack

 Like all candy recipes – even easy ones! – it’s best to read through the instructions a few times before starting.
 Pull out all your ingredients and make sure you know what to expect before beginning.
-This Christmas Crack Toffee takes only minutes to make but it also requires that you pay attention because things happen fast.
-Let’s take a look at the basic steps:

 1. Line a jelly roll pan with nonstick foil or a silicone baking mat.